The Most Beautiful Wineries In Napa Valley

 First of all, are you looking for a classic Californian wine tasting experience or something else?
-If you want the true Napa Valley experience, you need a vineyard with exceptional views of the countryside.
+If you want the true Napa Valley experience, you need a vineyard with exceptional views of the wine country.
 The first choice here does that as well as any other thanks to its altitude.
 The Kenzo Estate is a large property 1550 feet up on Mt.
 George.
-While this does mean that it takes a little more effort to get there, it is all worth it for the views, the hospitality and - of course - the great wine.
+While this does mean that it takes a little more effort to get there, it is all worth it for the views of Napa Valley, the hospitality and - of course - the great wine.
 This site is ideal if you want to get as far away from your day-to-day life as possible and get back to nature.
 Yet, there are still plenty of modern conveniences and luxury touches.

 Find the vineyard at 3200 Monticello Rd, Napa, CA